sahilrajput03/sahilrajput03.github.io/Vscode Typescript.md

 ***

-## This is  great to work with source code mode too, as it allows to get rid of imgae context menu when we press enter. use ctrl+/
+## This is  great to work with source code mode too, as it allows to get rid of image context menu(copy image to, upload image, zoom image in typora) when we press enter. use ctrl+/

+***

 ![image-20200625171649248](.imgs_typora/image-20200625171649248.png)

 ***